 EHC plan

-For children with more complex needs |
+For students with more complex needs

-If your child is identified as potentially having a SEND need, or has a diagnosis from a professional, they will be placed on our school’s SEND register.
+If your child is identified as having a SEND need, or has a diagnosis from a professional, they will be placed on our school’s SEND register.

 At Simon Balle All-through School, we look at the individual child’s barriers to learning and put the appropriate provision in place to remove those barriers.
 SEND support might include:

-- Extra support in the classroom (adaptive teaching)
+• Extra support in the classroom (adaptive teaching)

-- Adapting resources to ensure they are accessible
+• Adapting resources to ensure they are accessible

-- Small group or one-to-one learning – both within the class and as interventions
+• Small group or one-to-one learning – both within the class and as interventions

-- Support from specialists such as speech and language therapists
+• Support from specialists such as speech and language therapists

 Progress is reviewed regularly using the graduated response and student profiles are updated in collaboration with parents/carers to inform next steps.